racket/rhombus/rhombus/0000-rhombus.md

 // Posn(1, "2")  // would be a run-time error
 ```

-Naturally, structure-type contracts can be used as field contracts,
+Naturally, structure-type annotations can be used as field
-and then the `.` operator can be chained in the expected way:
+annotations, and then the `.` operator can be chained for efficient
+access:

 ```
-struct Line(p1 :: Posn, p2 :: Posn)
+struct Line(p1 -: Posn, p2 -: Posn)

 def l1 :: Line:
   Line(Posn(1, 2), Posn(3, 4))